 Once you have become a homeowner, NAYA continues to be a resource for you.
 We provide post-purchase workshops on home maintenance, do-it-yourself repairs, budgeting as a homeowner, making your home more energy efficient, and many more topics.
 We also help coaching on refinancing your home and with referrals to non-profits that provide assistance and coaching on missed mortgage payments and foreclosure.

-The NAYA Family Center Financial Wellness workshop series is designed to help participants to take control and become intentional about their use of money.
-The series is taught over four evenings of two and a half hours each, or two Saturday workshops of five hours, for a total of 10 hours of training.
+The NAYA Family Center Financial Wellness workshop is designed to help participants to take control and become intentional about their use of money.
+The eight hour class occurs on one Saturday each month.
 The curriculum is adapted from the Oweesta Corporation’s Building Native Communities.
 The curriculum was developed specifically to meet the needs of Native American communities through an emphasis on traditional practices and values.

-The series has an overarching theme of learning from the way native communities historically provided for themselves.
+The workshop has an overarching theme of learning from the way native communities historically provided for themselves.
 The content has been adjusted to meet the unique needs of our urban Native American population.
-The series employs a variety of learning techniques including lecture, group activities, worksheets and videos.
+The workshop employs a variety of learning techniques including lecture, group activities, worksheets and videos.

 This one-day workshop takes you through each step of the home buying process.
 We use the culturally specific curriculum Pathways Home: A Native Homeownership Guide, developed by the National American Indian Housing Council, NeighborWorks America and Oweesta.
 The class highlights the roles of lenders, real estate agents, and home inspectors—with a guest speaker from each industry to tell you about their role in the transaction.